 An Official Website of the Commonwealth of Kentucky

-Nominations are now being accepted for the 41st Annual Ida Lee Willis Memorial Foundation Historic Preservation Awards, Kentucky’s most distinguished celebration of historic preservation excellence.
-Named for Kentucky’s first state historic preservation officer, the awards are given for the protection, preservation and rehabilitation of historic buildings and landscapes, cultural resources, and archaeological sites.
+Nominations are now being accepted for the next presentation of the Ida Lee Willis Memorial Foundation Historic Preservation Awards, Kentucky’s most distinguished celebration of historic preservation excellence.
+Named for Kentucky’s first state historic preservation officer, the awards have been given since 1979 for the protection, preservation and rehabilitation of historic buildings and landscapes, cultural resources, and archaeological sites.

-This year's ceremony was originally planned May 27, 2020 at the Kentucky Governor’s Mansion, wrapping up National Historic Preservation Month.
-However, because of the current concern with COVID-19, this date will be rescheduled and the original nomination deadline of April 15 has been indefinitely extended.
+The awards ceremony typically takes place each May at the Kentucky Governor’s Mansion in celebration of National Historic Preservation Month; however, due to the current Covid-19 pandemic, the ceremony is currently on hold though the original nomination deadline of April 15 has been indefinitely extended.
 So please continue to nominate worthy individuals, projects and organizations!

 Awards are presented in four categories and recognize personal commitment, investment, advocacy, volunteerism, building partnerships, public involvement, lifelong dedication or significant achievement.
 The foundation hosts the awards in partnership with the Kentucky Heritage Council/State Historic Preservation Office (KHC).
 Click here for preservation awards criteria, a nomination form, or an editable nomination form in Word format.

 The Ida Lee Willis Memorial Award goes to the individual who has demonstrated outstanding dedication to the cause of historic preservation.
-Last year, philanthropist Milly Ann Stewart of Frankfort was honored for her lifetime of service and philanthropy on behalf of many of Kentucky’s most iconic historic sites including the Stewart Home and School, Liberty Hall and the Orlando Brown House, and the Old State Capitol.
+In 2019, philanthropist Milly Ann Stewart of Frankfort was honored for her lifetime of service and philanthropy on behalf of many of Kentucky’s most iconic historic sites including the Stewart Home and School, Liberty Hall and the Orlando Brown House, and the Old State Capitol.

 Preservation Project Awards honor outstanding examples of building or site rehabilitation, restoration, and adaptive reuse.
 In 2019, project awards went to The Shoppes at Blue Gables, Shelbyville; Castle and Key, Woodford County; and The Ole Opera House, Guthrie.